-AARP MedicareRx Saver Plus for Florida is an approved Medicare Prescription Drug Plan (Part D Plan or PDP) for seniors and other beneficiaries on Medicare living in Florida.
-According to the Centers for Medicare and Medicaid Services (CMS), this plan's quality is "Below Average".
-Medicare rated it out of 5.0 stars.
+AARP MedicareRx Saver Plus for Florida is Medicare Prescription Drug Plan (Part D Plan or PDP) for seniors and other Medicare beneficiaries in Florida.
+According to the Centers for Medicare and Medicaid Services (CMS), this plan's quality is Average, and rated it 3.0 out of 5.0 stars.

-This plan's annual premium is $286.80 ($23.90 paid monthly), and it has a $320.00 deductible.
-For 2015, the maximum Part D deductible is $320.
+There is a $360.00 annual deductible with this PDP.
+For 2016, the maximum Part D deductible is $360.
 A plan with the maximum deductible does not necessarily mean that it is more expensive than a plan with a lower deductible or no deductible at all.
 You need to consider all costs.

 In the coverage gap phase you are responsible for the full cost of your prescription drugs up until your total out-of-pocket expenses reach $4,550 (excluding premiums and expense paid by insurance) minus a 47.5% discount on brand-name prescription drugs and a 28% discount on generic drugs.
 Once you reach $4,550 in out-of-pocket expenses, you're out of the coverage gap.
 At this point you automatically get catastrophic coverage through Medicare, which assures you only pay a small amount for covered drugs for the remainder of the year.

 AARP MedicareRx Saver Plus does not offer additional assistance in the coverage gap.
 If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local Florida Medicaid office.
 You may qualify for additional assistance.
 The Social Security Administration's Extra Help program is another opportunity for seniors on Medicare who are not able to afford their prescriptions.